noemr/Crowdstrike-Falcon-Queries/README.md

 | sort(field=_count, order=desc, limit=50)

-Process Injection (T1055) and Ingress Tool Transfer (T1105) are critical MITRE ATT&CK techniques that often precede or enable further malicious activity.
-Here are several CrowdStrike Query Language (CQL) queries designed to hunt for these techniques.
 T1055: Process Injection
 Process injection involves running custom code in the address space of another process.
 This can be used to evade defenses, elevate privileges, or hide malicious activity.
 Detecting it often relies on identifying anomalous process behavior.
 1. Orphaned Processes (Missing Parent Process)